(of a bad or harmful act) intentional; deliberate.

-An Examiner may reject your patent claim based on Section 103 when your claimed invention is not identically disclosed so the reference teachings must somehow be modified in order to meet the claims.
+An Examiner may reject your patent claim based on Section 103 when your claimed invention is not identically disclosed, so the reference teachings must somehow be modified to meet the claims.

-Recall from our example that the Smith patent describes an orange juice maker that randomly selects oranges, irrespective of the color, the size, or some other characteristic of the orange.
-We already noted that in the Smith patent, there is simply no “selection of an orange.”
-And since your patent claim expressly recites “a mechanism for selecting an orange,” the Smith patent does not anticipate because Smith simply fails to disclose the important claim limitation.
+In our example, the Smith patent describes an orange juice maker that randomly selects oranges regardless of color, size, or another characteristic.
+We noted that in the Smith patent, there is simply no “selection of an orange.”
+And since your patent claim expressly recites “a mechanism for selecting an orange,” the Smith patent does not anticipate because Smith fails to disclose the important claim limitation.

-In response to your claim modification, lets say that the Examiner issues a second Office Action and cites the Smith patent in combination with a second patent: the Jones patent.
-Specifically, in the Office Action, the Examiner notes that the Smith patent might not expressly teach a “selection mechanism,” but the Jones patent makes up for the missing element.
-Now, the Examiner states that the combination of these two patents teaches all of the elements of your orange juice making machine and therefore issues an “obviousness rejection” of your claims.
+In response to your claim modification, assume that the examiner issues a second Office Action and cites the Smith patent in combination with a second patent: the Jones patent.
+Specifically, in the Office Action, the examiner notes that the Smith patent might not expressly teach a “selection mechanism,” but the Jones patent makes up for the missing element.
+The examiner states that combining these two patents teaches all the elements of your orange juice-making machine and therefore issues an “obviousness rejection” of your claims.

-In our hypothetical, you note that the Jones patent is generally directed to a method for making wine from squeezing grapes.
-In the Jones patent, a device is used to select a grape based on a characteristic of a grape.
-The Examiner’s position, therefore, is that a person having ordinary skill in the art would start with the teachings of the Smith patent and then make the modification as suggested by the Jones patent.
-Therefore, the Examiner reasons, your juice making machine patent claim is “obvious” over the combination of the Smith patent and the Jones patent.
+You note that the Jones patent is generally directed to a method for making wine by squeezing grapes.
+However, in the Jones patent, a device is used to select a grape based on a grape’s characteristics.
+The examiner’s position is that a person with ordinary skill in the art would start with the teachings of the Smith patent and then make the modification as suggested by the Jones patent.

 Amend to Include Additional Claim Limitation